-Football, popular in Brazil’s urban areas, has infiltrated the society.
-Many of the tribes participate in weekly football leagues, and also keep up with football matches through television and radio.
+Football, popular in Brazil’s urban areas, has infiltrated society.
+Many of the tribes participate in weekly football leagues and also keep up with football matches through television and radio.

 B. Cultural Imperialism

-In some cases, it has led to the development of a hybridized culture of the a complete adoption of the foreign culture.
-With western music for instance, young children have associated listening to western hip-hop music with development and progress and in some cases, local musicians blend western genre of music with their local genre to produce a new form of music genre.
-Eg. Hip-hop in the USA and High life music in Ghana and been hybridized to form what is termed Hip-life; new genre of music in Ghana.
+In some cases, it has led to the development of a hybridized culture of the complete adoption of the foreign culture.
+With western music for instance, young children have associated listening to western hip-hop music with development and progress and in some cases, local musicians blend the western genre of music with their local genre to produce a new form of music genre.
+E.g. Hip-hop (USA) and High life music (Ghana) have been hybridized to form what is called Hip-life; a new genre of music in Ghana.

-- Language – with English becoming the most dominant language in the world, due to the influence of of colonial masters (UK) on many former British territories in many parts of the world.
-It is become the dominant language of business communication, education, etc.
+- Language – English becoming the most dominant language in the world, due to the influence of colonial masters (UK) on many former British territories in many parts of the world.
+It has become the dominant language of business communication, education, etc.

-- Tourism – Tourists exhibit cultures in places they visit by promoting lifestyles that are not familiar with the local population of the tourist destination.
-Eg British tourist visiting Costa del Sol in Spain often drink beer and eat fish with chips, while lying in a crowded beach.
+- Tourism – Tourists exhibit cultures in places they visit by promoting lifestyles that are not familiar to the local population of the tourist destination.
+Eg British tourists visiting Costa del Sol in Spain often drink beer and eat fish with chips, while lying on a crowded beach.
 The local people indirectly adopt these lifestyles.

 - Media – Global Media networks (Disney, Time Warner, etc) transmitted via the internet or satellite have led to the imposition of western cultures on others.
 Advertisers also use the media to portray western cultural products as the best for everyone.

-- Global brands – Coca-Cola and McDonald’s have dominated the global food industry and present in almost every continent (except Antarctica).
-McDonald has 31,000 branches in 119 different countries and in 1997, it opened an outlet every 4 hour, averagely.
+- Global brands – Coca-Cola and McDonald’s have dominated the global food industry and are present on almost every continent (except Antarctica).
+McDonald’s has 31,000 branches in 119 different countries and in 1997, it opened an outlet every 4 hours.
 Coca-Cola products can virtually be found in every town or village in the world today.
 It is western drink that is presented as a local cultural product – now served at traditional functions such as marriage ceremonies, etc.

 Criticisms of cultural imperialism